-KEYWORDS: Historic properties, historic figures (naming), convict labor, integration
+Site Index Number: HH-2 Site Name:Tillman Hall Keywords: Historic properties, historic figures (naming), convict labor, integration.
+Site Location: Refer to the site location index map.

 - The history and architecture of the building. - The issues with the naming of the building. - The site of Harvey Gantt's enrollment in Clemson. - The functions of the building historically and today.